ZaneChodaniecky/NHL-Win-Predictor/README.md

 - shots_history.csv : Created using 'Create Shots History.py'.
 Script will need to be updated with new year file links for future seasons.
 Sourced from https://moneypuck.com/data.htm
 - win_history.csv : File provided here has data through 1/28/2025 and is appended with new data when preprocessing script is run.
 Pulled from official NHL api https://api-web.nhle.com/v1/wsc/game-story/
 - goalie_history.csv : File provided had data through 1/28/2025 and is appended with new data when preprocessing script is run.
 Calculated from shots_YYYY.csv
+- team_abbreviations.csv : This will need to be updated if a new team is added to the league.
+Also will need to be updated in 2025 when Utah selects a permanent team name.

 ### Notes Users
 - This is created for 2024 season